-The financials sector of the S&P 500 returned -2.0% for 2Q24 versus the +4.3% return of the S&P 500 index.
-Overall, the current credit quality and balance sheet trends are holding up for the sector.
+The financials sector of the S&P 500 returned 10.7% for 3Q24 versus the +5.9% return of the S&P 500 index.
+Overall, the current credit quality and balance sheet trends are doing well for the sector.
+All industries had positive returns for the quarter, led by insurance up, capital markets, consumer finance, and financial services up.

-Another positive is the slowing pace of the Federal Reserve's monetary policy adjustment.
-Commentary from Fed board members in the past three months emphasized the need to remain vigilant in the ongoing process of fighting inflation.
-At the same time, they acknowledged the diminishing pace of gain in the headline inflation rate year over year, coupled with the lagging impacts of the rate increases of the past 12 months that have yet to fully reveal themselves.
+Another positive is the recent 50 bp easing by the Federal Reserve.
+Commentary from Fed board members in the past three months emphasized the need to remain vigilant in the ongoing process of fighting inflation while recognizing the solid trends toward their sub-2.0% target.
+At the same time, they acknowledged the lagging impacts of the rate increases of the past 12 months that have yet to fully reveal themselves in economic growth.

 The sector's focus continues to be directed toward liquidity and the forward yield curve dynamics.
 In addition to liquidity, we believe another key risk to banking health is the status of loan quality.
 Banks carry significant exposure to commercial real estate (CRE), which is experiencing significant secular (post Covid) and cyclical challenges.
 As this economic cycle potentially turns, asset quality will need to be watched closely.
 Future income statement pressure will also come from continued labor cost pressures, but this is being offset by improved tech driven efficiencies and generally better overall operation of the businesses by management.
-For the quarter, the sector was led by banks (the only industry in positive territory).
-Insurance and financial services were the worst performers.

-- Overall, the large money center, consumer finance, and superregional banks are significantly better positioned today than they were in the 2008-2009 financial crisis across a broad range of balance sheet, capital, and risk management metrics. - Valuations in the sector have normalized.
-We believe that tailwinds for future earnings growth will be primarily driven by solid revenue trends and credit controls; stabilizing net interest margins; ongoing expansion of their fee-based business opportunities; and continued efficiency improvements through better use of technology. - Global alternative asset management business models have attractive valuations, especially given their strong recurring revenue businesses and consistent ability to raise fee-based assets to fund their ongoing deal-making activity along with optimizing their spread-based revenue streams. - Fundamentals for P&C insurance companies are solid (driven by favorable pricing dynamics) and valuations remain attractive.
-This industry group continues to be a defensive safe-haven for investors. - Secular growth companies with defensive attributes (low leverage rates, asset light models, sustainable, high margin, and high free cash flow businesses) continue to attract investors looking for both quality and durability of growth.
+- Overall, the large money center, consumer finance, and superregional banks are significantly better positioned today across a broad range of balance sheet, capital, and risk management metrics. - Valuations in the sector have normalized.
+We believe that tailwinds for future earnings growth will be primarily driven by solid revenue trends and credit controls; growing net interest margins; ongoing expansion of their fee-based business opportunities; and continued efficiency improvements through better use of technology. - Global alternative asset management business models have attractive valuations, especially given their strong recurring revenue businesses and consistent ability to raise fee-based assets to fund their ongoing deal-making activity along with optimizing their spread-based revenue streams. - Fundamentals for P&C insurance companies are solid (driven by favorable pricing dynamics) and valuations remain attractive.
+This industry group continues to be a defensive safe haven for investors. - Secular growth companies with defensive attributes (low leverage rates, asset light models, sustainable, high margin, and high free cash flow businesses) continue to attract investors looking for both quality and durability of growth.
 Several digital payment and financial technology companies meet these criteria.